 Consuming sugar frequently leads to gum disease in your mouth.
 When you decide to neglect your gums the disease advances and becomes periodontist.
 Periodontitis affects both your gum tissues and the bones below your gums.
 The bacteria which causes periodontitis travels in most parts of the body and attacks your vital organs such as kidneys, liver, and lings.

 Gum disease can further lead to coronary artery ailment because the bacteria clogs arteries by causing blood clots.
 It is important to note that every form of sugar causes cavities and gum diseases which may later translate to coronary artery disease.
 Contact us immediately to learn why sugar is bad for your teeth and for your overall physical well-being!

-Dentist Stratford, CT - About - Brush & Floss Dental Center Above all else, we here at Brush & Floss Dental Center want our patients to maintain healthy, bright, and beautiful smiles!
-Call us today to schedule your appointment!
-Brush & Floss Dental Center, 4949 Main Street Stratford, CT 06614 + (203) 683-5253 + stratfordctdentist.com + 12/2/2021 + Tags: dentist Stratford CT +
+About Us • Dentist Stratford, CT • Brush & Floss Dental Center At Brush & Floss Dental Center, we want our patients to maintain healthy, bright, and beautiful smiles!
+Call us today to schedule an appointment!
+Brush & Floss Dental Center, 4949 Main Street Stratford, CT 06614 / (203) 683-5253 / stratfordctdentist.com / 10/1/2022 / Page Terms:dentist Stratford CT /